 Have you tried to buy hand sanitizer lately?
-With the coronavirus spreading and an outbreak in the U.S. likely, Americans are stocking up on cleaning supplies and hand sanitizer just like they do with milk and bread before a snowstorm.
+With the coronavirus spreading, Americans have been stocking up on cleaning supplies and hand sanitizer just like they do with milk and bread before a snowstorm.
 Third-party sellers on Amazon have hiked up their prices to ridiculous levels.

 But you don't always have access to a sink and running water.
 In that case, you should use hand sanitizer that is at least 60% alcohol.
 Make sure you use a dollop about the size of a quarter and rub it all over the front and back of your hands until they are dry.

 If your store shelves are empty and you don't have a ready supply on hand, fortunately it's simple to make your own hand sanitizer.

 How to make homemade hand sanitizer

 You'll need to use about 90 milliliters of rubbing alcohol, also known as isopropyl alcohol, for every 10 milliliters of aloe vera gel, microbiologist and germ expert Dr. Philip Tierno tells MNN.
 Most isopropyl alcohol is about 70% alcohol by volume, says Tierno, professor of microbiology and pathology at NYU School of Medicine and NYU Langone Medical Center.
 Check the label to be sure.
 The alcohol sanitizes your hands but can be drying, so the aloe vera gel helps moisturize them.

 Here's how that translates into an easy recipe you can make at home:

 6 tablespoons rubbing alcohol (isopropyl alcohol), at least 60% alcohol by volume

 Recycled and washed hand sanitizer bottle or liquid soap bottle